pychik/pychik/README.md

 About me:
 - ⚡ Current position of Technical Director of Zenner GMBH in St. Petersburg.
 - 😄 I am fond of Python, I use it to implement projects at work, and as a hobby in home projects with arduino and raspberry Pi.
-- 🌱 I consider Golang for home study as a fast and convenient second language for projects where classical python is not enough
 - 🔭 I’m currently working on <a href="https://github.com/pychik/lightning_py"> python Selenoid adapter library</a>
 - 🌱 I’m currently learning <a href="https://practicum.yandex.ru/middle-python/"> yandex practicum middle python backend</a>
+Also Considering Golang for home study as a fast and convenient second language for projects where classical python is not enough
 - 📫 How to reach me: <a href="https://t.me/t_chik">@t_chik</a>
 <!--
 **pychik/pychik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.